 The Company's directors and members of its senior management have been an integral part of the Company's success, and the experience, knowledge, business relationships and expertise that would be lost should any such persons depart or take on reduced responsibilities could be difficult to replace and may result in a decrease in the Company's operating efficiency and financial performance.
 Members of the Gotianun Family also fill certain key executive positions and the Company may not be successful in attracting and retaining executive talent to replace these family members should they depart or take on reduced responsibilities.
 Such executives include: Jonathan T. Gotianun, Chairman; Lourdes Josephine Gotianun-Yap, Vice Chairperson; Michael Edward T. Gotianun, Vice President and Director and Francis Nathaniel C. Gotianun, Director.
-While the Company has an active program for succession planning, which includes continued participation of retiring executives on key committees, if any such person departsor takes on reduced responsibilities or is otherwise unavailable to the Company and the Company is unable to fill anyvacant key executive or management positions or responsibilities with qualified candidates, its business, financial condition and results of operations may be adversely affected.
+While the Company has an active program for succession planning, which includes continued participation of retiring executives on key committees, if any such person departs or takes on reduced responsibilities with qualified candidates, its business, financial condition and results of operations may be adversely affected.
 The Company does not carry insurance in respect of the loss of the services of any of the members of its management.
 The Company has put in place succession planning that will ensure stable management.
 The Company also has a roster of professional senior management with extensive experience in real estate.